 If you are not in crisis but are looking for support, the following local service agencies have adjusted to providing services via telephone or online sessions.

 - CMHA Waterloo Wellington – View their post here outlining how to access their support based on your need, and for some tips they share on managing anxiety related to COVID-19.
-Their Self Help & Peer Support program will be providing telephone based support only.
-View their update here for information on how to access telephone based support at the various locations.
+Their Self Help & Peer Support program will be providing 1-1 telephone based support as well as hosting virtual peer support groups (calendar here).

 - Front Door: Access to Child and Youth Mental Health Services – child or youth mental health support (telephone & video sessions) – (519) 749-2932